jpoly1219/go-leetcode/brainstorm.md

   - once the script is done running, the goroutine will check run time, returned output, stdout, and error messages
   - the info mentioned above will be parsed into a JSON, then be sent back to the user
   - after sending the JSON back to the user, the unique file will be deleted and the goroutine will gracefully shut down
+- user authentication with a third party auth service (it's not really worth it to implement auth myself by scratch IMO...)
 - resources:
   - https://callistaenterprise.se/blogg/teknik/2019/10/05/go-worker-cancellation/